Student Awards and Organizations

 Excellence in Undergraduate Research and Scholarship

-Students who complete any type of designated undergraduate research project in Religious Studies (including the senior thesis) are eligible for this award upon the recommendation of the faculty.
+Students who complete any type of designated undergraduate research project in Religious Studies are eligible for this award upon the recommendation of the faculty.
 Competition for this award is open to both Religious Studies majors and minors.

 Outstanding Service or Leadership